changwoonchoi/ml2020/README.md

 Please cite using the following bibtex entry:
 ```
 @InProceedings{stereolearning,
-  author	= {Seongrae Kim and Changwoon Choi and Sangwoon Han},
+  author	= {Seongrae Kim and Changwoon Choi and Sangwoo Han},
   title 	= {The Methodology for Stereo Image Learning Representation},
   booktitle	= {},
   url		= {},